humzakhaled/feedback-tool/README.md

 ## Introduction

-Product Feedback Tool, an assignment given as part of an assessment.

-It facilitates users in submitting, viewing, and commenting on feedback, with added functionality for mentioning other users in comments.
+Product Feedback Tool facilitates users in submitting, viewing, and commenting on feedbacks, with added functionality for mentioning other users in comments.

 ## Technical Requirements